reactioncommerce/reaction-docs/developer/architecture/schemas.md

   }
 ]);
 ```

-### Description of some non-obvious fields
-#### Product
-- **ancestors: Array** ancestors array for product is always empty in current version
-- **price: String** variants' price range, it is needed for denormalizing variants prices to display it in `productGrid`
-- **isLowQuantity: Boolean** indicates when at least one of variants' `inventoryQuantity` is lower than their `lowInventoryWarningThreshold`.
-Used to display 'Limited Supply' label in UI
-- **isSoldOut: Boolean** indicates when all variants' `inventoryQuantity` is zero
-- **isBackorder: Boolean** Indicates when the seller has allowed the sale of product which is not in stock

-#### ProductVariant
-- **ancestors: Array** contains ancestors of item.
-Currently it could be one or two `_ids`
-- **index: Number** position relative to other variants, similarly to index in array.
-This is needed for moving variants through list (i.e. drag'n'drop)
-- **minOrderQuantity: Number** restricts the minimum quantity which can be ordered.
-It is used inside cart `quantityProcessing` function
-- **inventoryPolicy: Boolean** if `false` it means items should always be sale-able regardless of inventory (we take backorders). if `true` then we warn when less than threshold, and stop accepting orders at 0
-- **lowInventoryWarningThreshold: Number** the count below which the variant is considered 'limited'

 # Multiple Schemas
 Multiple Schema functionality allows us to use different schemas for different documents within the same collection.